KRFOSS/kali-docs/arm/ss808-mk808/index.md

 <!-- @g0tmi1k: How does MK808 come into it -->
 The SainSmart SS808 is a **rockchip**-based ARM device that comes in various forms and flavors.
 It has a dual-core 1.6 GHz A9 processor with 1GB of RAM and runs Kali very well.

+By default, the Kali Linux SS808 image **does not** contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) which is often found in Kali platforms.
+If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

 ## Kali on SS808 - User Instructions